Terms & Conditions

 10. RETURNS AND CANCELLATIONS

 10.1 The Company will replace Goods which are damaged, defective or incorrectly shipped.
-The Customer must examine all goods as soon as possible and notify the Company in writing of any issues.
-The Customer must then return the Goods to the Company and the Company will provide a replacement.
+The Customer must examine all Goods as soon as possible and notify the Company in writing of any issues.
+The Customer must then return the Goods to the Company and the Company will provide a replacement, or if the Goods in question are no longer available, a repair or refund.

-10.3 If you wish to cancel your Contract you must inform us immediately in writing.
+10.2 If you wish to cancel your Contract you must inform us immediately in writing.
 No cancellation will be effective unless agreed in writing by the Company on terms that the Customer shall indemnify the Company in full against all loss (including loss of profit), costs, (including the cost of all labour and materials used), damages, charges and expenses incurred by the Company as a result of cancellation.
-The Company is not obliged to agree cancellations of Orders, save as may be required by law.
+The Company is not obliged to agree cancellations of Orders, save to the extent required by law.

 Certain products are sold in specific quantities only and the Company reserves the right to adjust Orders up to such quantities.
 The Customer shall take delivery of Goods notwithstanding the quantity of specially produced or obtained Goods is more than the quantity ordered.